Electronic structure of Ruddlesden-Popper nickelates: strain to mimic the effects pressure: RESULTS

-In Fig. \ref{fig2} the band structures along high-symmetry directions and the corresponding Fermi surfaces are shown for La$_3$Ni$_2$O$_7$ at 30 GPa as well as for the 3\% compressive and tensile strain cases -all of them are shown in $Fmmm$ symmetry as this is the space group attained under pressure.
+In Fig. \ref{fig2} the band structures along high-symmetry directions and the corresponding Fermi surfaces are shown for La$_3$Ni$_2$O$_7$ at 30 GPa as well as for the 3\% compressive and tensile strain cases -all of them are shown in $Fmmm$ symmetry as this is the space group attained under pressure (see Fig. \ref{figs2} of Appendix \ref{appendix:E} for the corresponding band structures in $Amam$ symmetry that show the same overall trends).
 We start by revisiting the electronic structure at 30 GPa that has extensively been described in the literature \cite{luo2023bilayer, Zhang2023, Yang2023, Yang2024, Zhang2024save, sakakibara2024, christiansson2023correlated, lechermann2023electronic, rhodes2024structural, Yang2024,Zhang2024,Zhang2024save, zhang2024structural, Lu2024, labollita2024electronic, christiansson2023correlated}.
 The band structure near the Fermi level is characterized by Ni-e$_g$ ($d_{z^2}$ (blue) and $d_{x^2-y^2}$ (red)) states hybridized with O (2$p$) states (see the density of states (DOS) in Fig. \ref{figS4} of Appendix \ref{appendix:C}), indicating that these two Ni-$d$ orbitals play the dominant role in the low-energy electronic structure of this material.
 This is expected as nominally the Ni valence in the bilayer RP is 2.5+ (corresponding to $d^{7.5}$).
 This average $d$ filling means that 1.5 e$_g$-electrons per Ni (3 per bilayer) need to be accommodated close to the Fermi level, while the $t_{2g}$ orbitals are filled.
 The Ni-$d_{z^2}$ states are split by $\sim$ 1 eV into a bonding and antibonding molecular-orbital combination due to the quantum confinement of the nickel-oxygen bilayers in the structure.
-The Ni-$d_{x^2-y^2}$ dispersion is large with a bandwidth $\sim4$ eV and this orbital remains only partially occupied.
+As mentioned above, the Ni-$d_{z^2}$ bonding band crosses the Fermi level under pressure at M. The Ni-$d_{x^2-y^2}$ dispersion is large with a bandwidth $\sim4$ eV and this orbital remains only partially occupied.